A Posteriori Error Estimation for the p-curl Problem: A posteriori error estimate for AC loss

 \section{A posteriori error estimate for AC loss}

 For many engineering applications, the quantity of interest is the AC loss over one period $T$,

 In particular, we wish to derive a posteriori error estimates for $|Q(\bb u)-Q(\boldsymbol u_h)|$.
-To do this, we first derive the following elementary estimate and subsequently use it to show the error for $Q$ is related to the a posteriori error estimates derived previously. \begin{lemma}Assume $1\leq p$, then for any positive functions $x:[0,T]\rightarrow \mathbb{R}$, $y:[0,T]\rightarrow \mathbb{R}$ uniformly bounded by $M$ over $[0,T]$, we have \end{lemma} \begin{proof} For any $t\in [0,T]$, the mean value theorem implies there exists $\xi(t)\in [0,M]$ satisfying Thus, integrating over $[0,T]$ gives,
+To do this, we first derive the following elementary estimate and subsequently use it to show the error for $Q$ is related to the a posteriori error estimates derived previously. \begin{lemma}Assume $1\leq p$ and $M>0$, then for any functions $x:[0,T]\rightarrow [0,M]$, $y:[0,T]\rightarrow [0,M]$, we have \end{lemma} \begin{proof} For any $t\in [0,T]$, applying the mean value theorem for the function $f(z)=z^p$ on $[0,M]$ implies there exists $\xi(t)\in (0,M)$ satisfying Thus, integrating over $[0,T]$ gives,

 \end{proof}